NOTE: Updated March 2022

 Action is already being taken to combat ad fraud.
-There are companies producing advanced tools to detect and prevent ad fraud including White Ops, Pixalate (for programmatic advertising) and spider.io, which was bought by Google a few years ago to fuel its efforts to clean up their platform of false ads, malware (malicious software), and bots.
+There are companies producing advanced tools to detect and prevent ad fraud including Human (formerly White ops), Pixalate (for programmatic advertising) and spider.io, which was bought by Google a few years ago to fuel its efforts to clean up their platform of false ads, malware (malicious software), and bots.

-The UK’s IAB has also started a “Gold Standard” pledge, which social media platforms including Facebook, Twitter, News UK, Google and ad tech outfit AppNexus, have signed up to.
+The UK’s IAB started a “Gold Standard” pledge in 2017 which social media platforms including Facebook, Twitter, News UK, Google and ad tech outfit AppNexus, signed up to.
 The IAB’s intention is to implement a series of “best practice initiatives” that will set the standard for digital marketing campaign advertising across the board.

 Tim Elkington, IAB chief digital officer, said: “Media owners need to send a clear signal to advertisers and agencies that they take their responsibilities seriously to offer the best environment possible so that brands can confidently use digital advertising.”